Bhargavi84/Explore-Ireland-MS2/README.md

 * EmailJS API - to create an email template and enable users to send emails directly without using the server.
 * SweetAlert2 - an interactive custom modal window, provides a status confirmation (success / fail) when users submit a form on the website.

+### Future Features
+___

+* To add **Hotel / B & B Recommendations** - web links to hotel and booking sites.
+* Travel Package - That will have information about the places that covers in the package.
+* vehicle Hire / Rent.
+* Advice for first-time travellers.
+* Packing tips for Ireland.
+* Tips for families with kids and pets.
+* Top 10 must see places.
+* To integrate **Customer Reviews / Feedback** section to the website, as this would enchance customers' confidence in using the website.
+* Current date and Time and weather forecast in Ireland.

 ## Testing
 ___
 ### Code Validity